<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Get these cards all over London: you can visit news kiosks but every underground tube station will have a ticket counter where you can get an oyster card.

-Helpful tips: you can easily top off the cards with more if you run out during your visit.
+Oh, and you can easily top off the cards with more if you run out during your visit.
 The money on your card doesn't expire so you can loan it out to friends and family, or plan on visiting London again.
-You can also get a refund on the amount on your card after your visit.
+You can also get a refund on the amount on your card after your visit by talking with an employee at a ticket kiosk.

 Double Decker Buses